mfactory-lab/ic-solana/README.md

 dfx deploy solana_wallet --argument "(record { sol_canister = opt principal \"`dfx canister id solana_rpc`\"; schnorr_key = null })"
 ```

-All the canisters will be deployed to the `local` network with their fixed canister ids.
+All the canisters will be deployed to the local network with their fixed canister IDs.

 Once the build and deployment are complete, your application will be accessible at: